 One of the Company's strategies is to "lead" as many of the reinsurance treaties it underwrites as possible.
+The lead reinsurer on a treaty generally accepts one of the largest percentage shares of the treaty and is in the strongest position to negotiate price, terms and conditions.
 The Company leads on approximately two-thirds of its treaty reinsurance business as measured by premium.
-The lead reinsurer on a treaty generally accepts one of the largest percentage shares of the treaty and is in the strongest position to negotiate price, terms and conditions.
 Management believes this strategy enables it to obtain more favorable terms and conditions on the treaties on which it participates.
 When the Company does not lead the treaty, it may still suggest changes to any aspect of the treaty.
 The Company may decline to participate on a treaty based upon its assessment of all relevant factors.

-The Company's treaty underwriting process involves a team approach among the Company's underwriters, actuaries and claim staff.
+The Company's treaty underwriting process involves a team approach among the Company's underwriters, actuaries, modelling and claim staff.
 Treaties are reviewed for compliance with the Company's general underwriting standards and most larger treaties are subjected to detailed actuarial analysis.
 The actuarial models used in such analyses are tailored in each case to the subject exposures and loss experience.
 The Company does not separately evaluate each of the individual risks assumed under its treaties.
 The Company does, however, evaluate the underwriting guidelines, data and other information of its ceding companies to determine their adequacy prior to entering into a treaty.
 The Company may also conduct underwriting, operational and claim audits at the offices of ceding companies to monitor adherence to underwriting guidelines.
 Underwriting audits focus on the quality of the underwriting staff, pricing and risk selection and rate monitoring over time.
 Claim audits may be performed in order to evaluate the client's claims handling abilities and practices.